heliosproj/HeliOS/README.md

 * 0.2.1 - The first official release
 ***
 # Contributing
 To contribute, create a pull request with your changes.
 Please fork from the **develop** branch only, as **master** is kept even with the current release.
+If you would like to make a recommendation or are in need of support, please open an issue.
+If you are seeking support, please include your source code, details about your particular platform and/or toolchain and a detailed description of the issue you are facing.
+All pull requests and issues are responded to as quickly as possible.
 ***
 # Copyright & License
 HeliOS Embedded Operating System Copyright (C) 2020-2022 Manny Peterson